-After the Investment Officer or the Investment Manager has determined the approximate maturity date, issuer, type, and any other security characteristics based on cash flow needs and market conditions and has analyzed and selected one or more optimal types of investments, a minimum of three (3) qualified banks and/or approved broker/dealers must be contacted and asked to provide bids/offers in writing on securities in question.
-Bids/offers will be held in confidence until the bid/offer deemed to best meet the investment objectives is determined and selected.
+After the City Treasurer or the Investment Manager has determined the approximate maturity date based on cash flow needs and market conditions and has analyzed and selected one or more optimal types of investments, a minimum of three (3) qualified banks and/or approved broker/dealers must be contacted and asked to provide bids/offers on securities in question.
+Bids will be held in confidence until the bid deemed to best meet the investment objectives is determined and selected.

-From time to time, various government agencies, municipalities and corporations announce the issue of new securities to the financial markets.
-Since all new issues bought in the primary market are sold at the same offering price by all members of the selling syndicate, the competitive bidding process offers no benefit.
-If the new, "To Be Announced" security meets the portfolio diversification and maturity requirements set forth in the Investment Policy, the City may, at the discretion of the Investment Officer, place the investment with the broker/dealer or financial institution that initiated the investment opportunity, provided that the broker/dealer or financial institution is on the approved list.
+From time to time, various government agencies announce the issue of new securities to the financial markets.
+Since all new issues bought in the primary market ("at window") are sold at par or at a discount to par set by the issuing agency, the competitive bidding process offers no benefit.
+If the new, "To Be Announced" security meets the portfolio diversification and maturity requirements set forth in the Investment Policy, the City may, at the discretion of the Investment Officers, place the investment with the broker/dealer or financial institution that initiated the investment opportunity, provided that the broker/dealer or financial institution is on the approved list.

-The broker/dealer or financial institution offering the most favorable yield for the specific security type with the desired maturity date will be selected.
-The broker/dealers and financial institutions to be solicited will be rotated from the approved list, although if one or more specific dealers or institutions have proven to be particularly competitive, they may be contacted for bids/offers on a more frequent basis.
-All bids/offers for a particular purchase or sale shall be documented and the winning bid clearly identified for auditing purposes.
+The broker/dealer or financial institution offering the most favorable yield for the specific security type with the desired maturity date, will be selected.
+The broker/dealers and financial institutions to be solicited will be rotated from the approved list, although if one or more specific dealers or institutions have proven to be particularly competitive, they may be contacted for bids on a more frequent basis.
+All bids for a particular purchase or sale shall be documented and the winning bid clearly identified for auditing purposes.

-If obtaining a bid/offer is not feasible and appropriate, securities may be purchased utilizing the comparison to current market price method on an exception basis.
+If obtaining bid/offer is not feasible and appropriate, securities may be purchased utilizing the comparison to current market price method on an exception basis.
 Acceptable current market price providers include, but are not limited to:

-- Bloomberg Information Systems, - Wall Street Journal or a comparable nationally recognized financial publication providing daily market pricing, - Daily market pricing provided by the City's custodian or their correspondent institutions.
+- A. Telerate Information System - B. Bloomberg Information Systems - C. Wall Street Journal or a comparable nationally recognized financial publication providing daily market pricing - D. Daily market pricing provided by the City's custodian or their correspondent institutions

-The Investment Officer or the Investment Manager shall utilize the competitive bid process to select the securities to be purchased or sold.
-Selection by comparison to a current market price, as indicated above, shall only be utilized when, in judgment of the Investment Officer or the Investment Manager, competitive bidding would inhibit the selection process.
+The Investment Officers or the Investment Manager shall utilize the competitive bid process to select the securities to be purchased or sold.
+Selection by comparison to a current market price, as indicated above, shall only be utilized when, in judgment of the Investment Officers or the Investment Manager, competitive bidding would inhibit the selection process.